lspahija/blizzardberry/README.md

 - create new SDKs for different languages so a chatbot can be added to any app
 - enable new ways for app owners to onboard their website (parse OpenAPI spec, parse cURL, autodiscovery, etc.)

-## Why not just General Agents?
-- AGI isn't here yet.
-General agents can't figure out how to achieve everything the user wants on a website.
-- Even when AGI gets here, the agent won't have instant knowledge of the app's capabilities (actions).
-- This project needs to provide the agent instant access to all of the app's capabilities.
-- This means a lot of our competitive advantage will be in reducing onboarding friction to a minimum.
-- Minimizing onboarding friction will likely be done with AI/agents.

 # Running the Project Locally

 This guide outlines the steps to set up and run the project locally.
 The project uses [git-crypt](https://github.com/AGWA/git-crypt) to encrypt sensitive files (e.g., `.env*`).